Attorneys

 Steven J. Manderfeld

 Steven J. Manderfeld is a 2005 graduate of Texas Wesleyan University School of Law, (now Texas A&M University School of Law), having also received a Bachelor of Science in Criminal Justice Administration from the University of North Texas.
 Mr. Manderfeld joined the State Bar of Texas in 2007 and the United States District Courts for the Northern and Eastern districts of Texas in 2016.
-Mr. Manderfeld has been with the firm since 2013 and has successfully litigated, in both state and federal courts.
-Mr. Manderfeld practices in the areas of city government, civil rights, zoning, real property, oil and gas, and private finance.
-Having entered the legal profession at later age, Mr. Manderfeld combines practical business experience with a common-sense approach to legal matters.
+Mr. Manderfeld has been with the firm since 2013 and has successfully litigated a variety of cases, in both state and federal courts.
+Mr. Manderfeld practices in the areas of city government, civil rights, zoning, real property, oil and gas, family law, and private finance.
+Having entered the legal profession at a later age, Mr. Manderfeld combines practical business experience with a common-sense approach to legal matters.

 During his down time, Mr. Manderfeld enjoys golfing and fishing and spending time with his two young daughters.